iowaguy/pcn-simulator/jaison/notes/speedy-murmurs-simulator.md

 - [ ] Canal
 - [ ] Priv Pay
 - [ ] Rayo and Fulgor

+**TODO later**
+- [ ] Run the simulation on an updated data set (Ripple data from 2016 - Present).
+This is interesting because Ripple had a transaction surge in 2017.
+    * What is the expected result?
+    * What is the actual result? was SpeedyMurmurs still more performant than Silent Whispers in the presence of high transactional load which probably resulted in frequent tree rebalancing.

 ## Ideas
 - Evaluate conditions where Silent Whispers is better and when Speedy Murmurs is and ford fulkerson, suggest hybrid based on network state.